KV31: Mummy C2

+Mummy C4

-Mummy C4 is the largely intact body of an individual who is possibly male although no genitalia are seen.
+Body "C4" is the largely intact body of an individual who is possibly male although no genitalia are seen.
 The body is 154 cm long with an estimated stature in life of approximately 160 cm.
 His hair is short save for longer strands on the right side, suggesting the side-lock of youth.
 The teeth are a little worn but the wisdom teeth have not erupted; the bottom jaw is completely missing.
 The left arm is broken but present while the right arm is entirely missing.
 The legs are dislocated at the knee and feet.
 The embalming incision may be vertical, which possibly dates the mummy to before the reign of Thutmose III.
 Cut marks left by robbers are seen on the back of the hip.

+Mummy D1

-Mummy D4 is the highly fragmented body of an adult aged 20–30 years.
+This is the highly fragmented body of an adult aged 20–30 years.
 The individual is possibly female, although this is uncertain.
 Only the skull, parts of the spine, shoulder blades, sternum, right upper arm, one leg and part of the pelvis remain.
 The grouping is based on the fact the leg and pelvis portions match, and the presence of a spare head.
 A living height of 155 cm based on limb measurements is estimated for a male individual.
 The brain was not removed.
 The hair on the head is short and reddish, possibly due to bleaching during embalming.
 A part of the genitals (possibly male) may be preserved on the left side although ancient damage complicates this.
 The leg belonged to an individual who was likely fat in life, as the skin is folded over in places.

-The unwrapping and scattering of the bodies was likely the work of tomb robbers, both ancient and modern.
-The mummies were likely unwrapped during the Third Intermediate Period, while the removal of heads and hands is attributed to more modern robbers looking for pieces to sell to early tourists.
-The report suggests that given the large quantity of pottery recovered from the tomb, these mummies were all originally interred together.
-The style of mummification seen in the individuals conforms to that seen in the elites of the mid-Eighteenth Dynasty.